Skip to contents

 Externally derived epoch-level data

-By default GGIR assumes that the data is raw as discussed at the start of this chapter.
+By default GGIR assumes that the data is raw as discussed in chapter 1.
 However, for some studies raw data is not available and all we have is an epoch level aggregate.
 For example, done by external software or done inside the accelerometer device.
-Although this can introduce some severe limitations to the transparency and flexibility of our analysis, GGIR makes an attempt to facilitate the analysis of these aggregations of the raw data.
+Although this can introduce some severe limitations to the transparency and flexibility of our analysis, GGIR makes an attempt to facilitate the analysis of these externally performed aggregations of the raw data.
 Please find below an overview of the file format currently facilitated:

 Actiwatch .csv dataFormat = "actiwatch_csv" extEpochData_timeformat = "%m/%d/%Y %H:%M:%S"